Super Duper Chris Cooper, talking about Super Duper Stuff, on Super Duper Stuff!

 Lucasart’s form was so hot in the nineties they must have been working on Tatooine.
 It was never a question of how good the game would be.
 It was merely how awesome it would be.

 TIE Fighter was right up there, with an intriguing story that, from a certain point of view at least, made you one of the bad guys.
-As you worked your way up through the Imperial ranks and gained more favour with the Emperor, you were placed at the controls of various Imperial ships.
+Working your way up through the Imperial ranks, and gaining more favour with the Emperor, got you into the cockpits of more and more advanced ships.
 You could target individual sections of cruisers, store multiple targets for easy identification, go to hyperspace, and best of all, manage your energy levels between shields, lasers and engines!
 You even got the chance to fly alongside Darth Vader!

-But there was something more to be found for young SDCC.
+So it was (and still is) a very cool game.
+There was something else though.
 One particular ship, found later in the game.
 This ship was sex on legs (or pylons).
-It was the TIE/D Defender.
+It was the TIE Defender.

 If you like technical details you’re in for a treat…

-Further breaking tradition, the ship’s design thought about the survivability of it’s pilot to some degree.
+The Defender didn’t stop there when it came to breaking tradition; it actually provided some protection to the pilot!
 A pair of forward and rear projecting Novaldex deflector shield generators offered protection alongside a reinforced hull.
 There still wasn’t a life support system, requiring the usual fully-sealed flight suit, but with a hyperdrive the ship was far more tactically agile.

-The more I’ve looked into the history of the Defender and the Imperial Military, it’s clear that the Empire made backward steps.
+Looking over the the Empire, and comparing it to it’s predecessor; it’s clear that the Imperials regressed.
 The Grand Army of the Republic had specialty forces and equipment for a host of scenarios.
 A small squad of Clone Commandos (Remember the ARC Troopers?
 Cool as hell) would have taken out Echo Base on Hoth and captured Skywalker no problem.
 But instead the Empire needed ridiculous displays of force to instill fear in the populace.
 With the Defender it seemed Imperials were finally twigging that looking after your pilots and giving them good equipment could lead to better results.

-Sadly we never came across the Defender when it was released in the Micro Machines Action Fleet line of models.
-We collected a lot of them, and still some now.
+Sadly I couldn’t find or afford a Micro Machines Action Fleet model of the Defender.
 First released in a later wave in 1997, the Defender started off rare and has only become rarer and prohibitively expensive.
 Even unboxed models cost upwards of £100.
 Maybe one day I’ll get one to put alongside my Y-Wing and StarViper.

-The Action Fleet model may be a long-running dream, but another model would be released that would be far easier to get my hands on.
-Trips came back into my life in 2014 when they played a huge part in me taking up the X-Wing Miniatures Game.
+Another model would be released that would be far easier to get my hands on.
+The TIE Defender came back into my life in 2014 when they played a huge part in me taking up the X-Wing Miniatures Game.

 My brother discovered the game through Wil Wheaton’s ‘Tabletop’ show.
-It turns out they had no idea what they were doing and played the game all wrong, but it got our interest and we were hooked on this new plastic crack.
-XMG was a huge shift in our view of tabletop gaming, our previous experience limited to Monopoly and Connect 4.
+They had no idea what they were doing, but our interest was piqued.
+Moving on from Monopoly and discovering this whole new landscape of gaming was huge.
 You could say we took our first step into a larger world.
 Within two months of our first game I owned twelve ships (I own roughly fifty now).
 This only got worse when I discovered that the latest wave of releases included – you guessed it – the TIE Defender!